manateelazycat/lsp-bridge/README.md

 - `lsp-bridge-diagnostic-list`: List all diagnostic information
 - `lsp-bridge-diagnostic-copy`: Copy the current diagnostic information to the clipboard
 - `lsp-bridge-diagnostic-ignore`: Insert comment to ignore the current diagnosis
-- `lsp-bridge-code-action`: Popup code action menu, you can pass special `actin-kind` to fix, `action-kind` can use one of “quickfix”, “refactor”, “refactor.extract”, “refactor.inline”, “refactor.rewrite”, “source”, “source.organizeImports”, “source.fixAll”
+- `lsp-bridge-code-action`: Popup code action menu, you can pass special `actin-kind` to fix, `action-kind` can use one of "quickfix", "refactor", "refactor.extract", "refactor.inline", "refactor.rewrite", "source", "source.organizeImports", "source.fixAll"
 - `lsp-bridge-workspace-list-symbols`: List all symbols in workspace and jump to the symbol definition
 - `lsp-bridge-signature-help-fetch`: show signature help in minibuffer manually (move cursor to parameters area will show signature help automatically)
 - `lsp-bridge-popup-complete-menu`: Manually popup the completion menu, you only need this command when turn on option `lsp-bride-complete-manually`